NEW: Devyani Khobragade reiterated her innocence as she left the U.S., India says

 Human rights activists say India’s anger about the strip search misses the bigger issue.
 They say the mistreatment of domestic workers is a widespread and often overlooked problem worldwide.

-Officials from both nations have repeatedly said that they hope the issue won’t undermine their relations in the long term.
+Officials from both nations have repeatedly said that they hope the issue does not undermine their relations.

 Kristina Sgueglia reported from New York, Elise Labott from Washington.
 Jethro Mullen reported and wrote from hong Kong.
 CNN’s Chelsea J. Carter, Harmeet Shah Singh, Faith Karimi and Kevin Liptak contributed to this report.